Period for virtual conference:

 UACE2021 provides a forum for exchange of recent research results, for discussion of future challenges in implementation and application of underwater acoustic technologies, and the conference displayed the latest advances in instrumentation.

 The virtual conference will comprise a prominent series of structured oral sessions with invited papers given by leading international scientists.
 These Structured Sessions will be organized by key persons actively engaged at the forefronts of research in underwater acoustics.
 In addition, most recent research results will be presented in contributed papers forming the basis for regular oral sessions.
-The proceedings will include all full papers submitted for publication.

 To give all presenters and attendees of UACE2021 the best possible experience under these new circumstances, we kindly ask authors to pre-record their presentations in order to ensure the quality, and a technical issue-free delivery of their presentation within the time limits.
 However, presenters should be virtually present for their entire session in order to answer questions and participate in the discussion.

 As with in-person UACE conferences, there will also be a dedicated period for questions and discussion after the presentations.
 Participants will be able to use a Q&A box (similar to a chat) to ask questions during and right after the presentations.
 The session’s chairperson will then select a few questions, depending on the time allocated for the discussion, and will read them to the presenter, who will be able to answer verbally during the session.
 The presenter will also be able to answer, after her/his session, any remaining questions through the Q&A box.
 The whole process will be managed by a highly competent and experienced technical team.

 All sessions will be fully recorded for post-conference streaming so that all registered attendees will be able to revisit the sessions and catch up with the talks they've missed.